serpentile-c137/DataCronyx/README.md

 # DataCronyx

-**DataCronyx** is an interactive web application for Automated Exploratory Data Analysis (AutoEDA) and data preprocessing.
-It provides a user-friendly interface for data analysts, scientists, business professionals, and students to explore, visualize, and preprocess datasets with minimal coding.
+**DataCronyx** is an interactive web application for Automated Exploratory Data Analysis (AutoEDA), data preprocessing, feature engineering, and model training.
+It provides a user-friendly interface for data analysts, scientists, business professionals, and students to explore, visualize, preprocess, engineer features, and train models on datasets with minimal coding.

 ## Features

 - **Interactive Data Exploration:** Visualize and analyze datasets with summary statistics, missing value reports, and data type overviews.
 - **Custom EDA:** Generate histograms, scatter plots, box plots, and correlation heatmaps for in-depth data understanding.
 - **Data Preprocessing:** Remove columns, handle missing values, encode categorical variables, scale features, and detect/handle outliers.
+- **Feature Engineering:** Perform Principal Component Analysis (PCA) and K-Best feature selection interactively.
+- **Model Training:** Train and evaluate classification and regression models (Logistic Regression, Random Forest, Linear Regression) with a simple UI.
-- **One-click Download:** Export your preprocessed data for further analysis or modeling.
+- **Download Options:** Export your preprocessed data as CSV and trained models as PKL files for further use.
 - **User-Friendly Interface:** Built with [Streamlit](https://streamlit.io/) for an intuitive and responsive experience.

 ## Getting Started